kurianvarkey/kapi-simple-router/readme.md

 ```
 http://localhost:8000/books
 ```
-Book list with the pagination details.
-This endpoint supports search, page, limit attributes When search query string is given, result will filter based on title and author.
+This will list with the pagination details.
+This endpoint supports search, page, limit attributes When 'search' query string is given, result will be filtered based on title and author.

 ```
 /books?search=Corets